Federico Coullaut-Valera Mendigutia

 Federico Coullaut-Valera Mendigutia (1912–1989) was a Spanish sculptor.
 The son of sculptor Lorenzo Coullaut-Valera, he was born in Madrid.

 He continued the work begun by his father in the Plaza de España.
 Coullaut-Valera Mendigutia finished the monument in this square between 1956 and 1957.

 A statue of Charles III of Spain by Coullaut-Valera stands in Olvera Street, Los Angeles.
 It was presented in 1976 and dedicated by Juan Carlos I of Spain and Sofia of Spain in 1987.
 Charles had ordered the founding of the town that became Los Angeles.

+Coullaut-Valera was Luis Sanguino's teacher.
+Sanguino had asked sculptor Mariano Benlliure to be his teacher, but Benlliure thought that his advancing age would make him a bad choice, and instead recommended that Sanguino seek out Coullaut-Valera.